bg

 • Can I buy VeChain (VET) directly with British Pounds (GBP)?

 Yes, many major cryptocurrency exchanges that operate in the UK allow you to deposit GBP and trade it directly for VET.
-Look for a VET/GBP trading pair on your chosen platform.
+You can typically find this option under the VET/GBP trading pair on your chosen platform.

 • What is the difference between VET and VTHO?

-VET is the primary value-transfer token of the VeChainThor blockchain, used for investment and holding value.
-VTHO (VeThor Token) is the 'gas' token, used to pay for transactions and smart contract operations on the network.
-If you hold VET in a self-custodial wallet, you will passively generate VTHO.
+VET is the primary value-transfer token of the VeChainThor blockchain, used for investment and as a store of value.
+VTHO (VeThor Token) is the 'gas' token used to pay for transactions and smart contract executions on the network.
+Holding VET in a compatible self-custodial wallet passively generates VTHO.

 • Is it safe to leave my VET on the exchange where I bought it?

-While convenient for short-term trading, leaving a significant amount of VET on an exchange long-term is not recommended.
-The exchange holds your private keys, making your funds vulnerable to exchange-specific risks like hacks or freezes.
-For security, it's best to move your VET to a personal, self-custodial wallet.
+While convenient for frequent trading, leaving a large amount of VET on an exchange long-term is not recommended.
+The exchange holds your private keys, exposing your funds to platform-specific risks like hacks.
+For optimal security, move your VET to a personal, self-custodial wallet.

 • How much does it cost to buy VET?

-The costs involved include the exchange's trading fee (a small percentage of your purchase amount), potential deposit fees depending on your payment method, and a network withdrawal fee if you move your VET to an external wallet.
+The costs involved include the exchange's trading fee (a small percentage of your purchase), potential deposit fees depending on your payment method, and a network withdrawal fee if you move your VET to an external wallet.

-While many multi-coin wallets support VET, using a wallet specifically designed for the ecosystem, like the official VeChainThor Wallet, can provide the best user experience and access to all network features.
-Hardware wallets like Ledger and Trezor also offer secure support for VET.
+While many multi-currency wallets support VET, using a wallet designed for the ecosystem, like the official VeChainThor Wallet, often provides the best user experience.
+For maximum security, hardware wallets like Ledger and Trezor also offer robust support for VET.

 Our website uses cookies.
 Our Cookie Policy